 - Mural painted in acrylic depicting Osprey on main wall in lobby area at the Alberta Society for Injured Birds of Prey (Strathcona Raptor Shelter).

-- 5 paintings: "Marianne's Portrait", "Northern Leopard Frog", "Sturgeon River Goldeneye", "Morning Solittude", "Untitled (Grizzly bears" in group exhibition
+- 5 paintings: "Marianne's Portrait", "Northern Leopard Frog", "Sturgeon River Goldeneye", "Morning Solitude", "Untitled (Grizzly bears)" in group exhibition.

-Special Places Exhibit?
-Yates Gallery, Lethbridge, AB (November 9th- January 17th 2011) Group Exhibition
+Special Places Exhibit Yates Memorial Centre Gallery, Lethbridge, AB (November 9th 2011- January 17th 2012) Group Exhibition

--2 paintings: "Winter Ravens", and "Headed North" in group exhibition
+-2 paintings: "Winter Ravens", and "Heading North" in group exhibition

 Bowman Arts Centre, Lethbridge, AB (September- November 9th 2011) Group Exhibition